-There are multiple papers published around the topic of toothbrush sanitization.
-Some of them include UV as a method of choice while other focus only on using chemical agents.
+There are multiple papers published on the topic of toothbrush sanitization.
+Some of them include UV as a method of choice while others focus only on using chemical agents.
 There is one study (1) claiming that UV rays are more effective than 0.2% chlorhexidine (CHX) gluconate solution.
 There are also other studies that conclude UV light is an effective method of sanitizing toothbrushes, claiming that other companies’ products provided between 83% and 100% decrease in total CFU (bacterial counts).
 (2)(3) So is it effective or some form of quackery?
 Yes, UVC sterilization is super effective and proven by multiple papers.

 - effective technology killing 99,99% of bacteria